malcprentice/malcprentice.github.io/Project-DoAQuickwrite.md

         * Record both numbers e.g. "88 words in 10 minutes, 100 words in 12 minutes"

 ## Minimum word count
-* Level 3:       75 words in Spring, 125 words in Fall
+* Level 3: 75 words
+* Level 2: 100 words
-* Level 1/2:     100 words in Spring, 150 words in Fall.
+* Level 1: 150 words
-* If you do less, you have NOT done your homework.
+* After week 3 of term, if you do less, you have NOT done your homework.

 ## Assessment
 * I will check at the beginning of term (no points, just checking)